 The 2022 line-up includes Supergrass, Coolio, Roni Size, Craig Charles Funk and Soul club and more.

 Little Lindi Fest, County Durham, 22-25 July 2022

-New on the scene for 2022 is Little Lindi Fest from the organisers of the established Lindisfarne festival.
+New on the scene for 2022 is Little Lindi Festival from the organisers of the established Lindisfarne Festival.
 I’m so excited to see a proper camping family music festival come to the North East.
-I went to Lindisfarne festival in 2021 and there were great vibes and we had a brilliant time but that was without the kids so I can’t wait to take the kids to this one.
+For 2022 we will be working as ambassadors for Little Lindi.
+I went to Lindisfarne Festival in 2021 and there were great vibes and we had a brilliant time but that was without the kids so I can’t wait to take the kids to this one.
 Bonus that it’s on our doorstep.
 Little Lindi will be held in the 200-acre grounds of Lambton Park near Chester-le-Street.
 You can get day tickets or camp at Little Lindi.

 Little Lindi 2022 offers a picturesque weekend full of talented artists with well-being and arts workshops including yoga, dance, drumming, learn to DJ, bushcraft, raw food, breakdance and meditation.
 A dedicated Circus tent brings workshops and performances day and night, or you can get lost making dens or carving wood in the bushcraft zone.
 There will be forest orienteering, singing, food for any pallate and loads more.
 Huey Morgan will be doing a dj set and Holy Moly and the Crackers, Groovetrain and the New York Brass Band will be headlining.